 Also, on Tuesday, the UK declared its proposals for tackling harmful content on societal websites to shield kids and adults.
 The authorities said they would use the likes of Facebook, Instagram, and Twitter and”gambling websites, forums and messaging programs and commercial porn sites” one of the other sites.”

-The European Commission has come up with drafts of two sweeping pieces of legislation.
-The object of the Digital Markets Act (DMA) is to curb antitrust behavior among tech companies.
-The Digital Services Act (DSA) aims to hold them more accountable for illegal and harmful activity that takes place on their platforms.
-It would force platforms to remove such content quickly.
+The European Commission has developed drafts of 2 crossing pieces of legislation.
+This Digital Markets Act (DMA) object would be to suppress antitrust behavior among tech businesses.
+The Digital Services Act (DSA) intends to hold them accountable for illegal and dangerous activity in their platforms.
+It would induce platforms to eliminate such content fast.

-Companies that break the DMA could face fines of up to 10 percent of their annual worldwide revenue and”periodic penalty payments” of up to 5 percent of average daily income.
-If they continue to violate the rules, the EU may consider “behavioral and structural remedies, e.g. the divestiture of (parts of) a business.”
+Businesses that violate the DMA may face fines up to 10 percent of the annual global revenue and”periodic penalty payments” up to 5% of average daily earnings.
+Should they continue to violate the principles, the EU might consider”structural and behavioral remedies, e.g. that the divestiture of (elements of) a small business.”

 The rules would impact users directly.
 They would be informed when platforms eliminate their articles and have the means to contest this, and there would be transparent principles for article moderation.
 The DSA would demand platforms to offer”meaningful information” regarding advertisements.

 EU competition chief Margrethe Vestager expects that the principles will be adopted whenever possible.